joshhanni20/RomanNumerals/README.md

 For Roman Numerals that the user inputs incorrectly, I just have the program output that it cannot be converted.

 I also designed it to run as a user inputting inputs in a window that opens as you compile!

+I also hope I put everything you need into here!
+I am new to GitHub, so I hope this all works!